michelphp/php-router/README.md

 $route = Route::delete('delete_item', '/item/{id}', [ItemController::class, 'delete']);
 ```

-With these static methods, defining routes becomes a breeze, providing a smoother and more efficient way to handle routing in your PHP application.

 ### Using `where` Constraints in the Route Object

 The `Route` object allows you to define constraints on route parameters using the `where` methods.
 These constraints validate and filter parameter values based on regular expressions.
 Here's how to use them: